vtexdocs/help-center-content/docs/announcements/en/live-shopping-the-vtex-app-to-broadcast-live-events.md

 author: 1DedyaVUPp5wLAvjY7wKKv
 slug: live-shopping-the-vtex-app-to-broadcast-live-events
 legacySlug: live-shopping-the-vtex-app-to-broadcast-live-events
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: The app allows stores to carry out live broadcasts, product sales, and real-time chat with customers.
+announcementSynopsisEN: 'The app allows stores to carry out live broadcasts, product sales, and real-time chat with customers. '
 ---

 The Live Shopping app is responsible for revolutionizing your relationship with your customers: use it to broadcast live on your store’s website, promoting product collections, increasing selling rates, and enhancing user experience simultaneously and in real-time.